My Five Careers: A Memoir

 Thirty New Yorker-style cartoons, produced in collaboration with artist Pic Michel, take a wry, witty look at Taylor's significant and not-so-significant life.
 A selection of his previously published personal essays, short stories, a one-act play, poetry, and easy-to-read articles published in professional journals follow the narrative.

-Preview this book:
+Click to preview this book:

 List Price: $14.95